datsoftlyngby/soft2019spring-algorithms/Weeklies/Week_17/README.md

 ### Classroom Activities

 - Written test examination.
-No comm alloewed, but internet and reference resources are available.
+No communication through SoMe (or talk) allowed.
+However, internet and reference resources are permitted so bring your Laptops, **_as well as pen and paper_** :-) .

 **Estimated need for activity out side classroom:** N/A